apple/turicreate/BUILD.md

     # /usr/local/bin/virtualenv is using Python 2.7
     export VIRTUALENV=/Library/Frameworks/Python.framework/Versions/3.6/bin/virtualenv

+If you use `pyenv`, you can just set your local pyenv python version under the same directory as `.config` file lives in to set right python version to compile with:
+    # using python2
+    # when built from source, turicreate will link over python2 C headers and dynamic libraries
+    pyenv local 2.7.16
+    # if virtualenv is not installed; pip3 for python3
+    pip2 install virtualenv

 Then, run `./configure` (optionally with command line arguments to control what is built):

     ./configure
+    # for more help, you can run ./configure --help

 Running `./configure` will create two sub-directories, `release/` and `debug/` . cd into `src/` under either of these directories and running make will build the